Sandra-Be/find_defibrillator/README.md

 * To build a platform to be able to grow an AED awarness
 * To provide a map with locations for product
-* To provide a contact locallity form for the public
+* To provide a contact locality form for the public
 * To provide a link to external resource

 ## Scope